eMPee584/terminal-desktop/README.md

-# terminal-desktop
+# terminal-desktop guide & conf
-a collection of powerful system utility configurations starring the main players:
+a collection of powerful system utility configurations starring the main actors:

 # tmux terminal multiplexer
 - the tool that binds it all together